Zenith-the-realest/school-vault/Notes/Physics/Atmospheric pressure.md

 # What is the atmosphere?

-The atmosphere is a *single layer of gas* that **protects the Earth.** Its thickness is ver small compared to the diameter of the Earth.
+The atmosphere is a *single layer of gas* that **protects the Earth.** Its thickness is very small compared to the diameter of the Earth.
 It covers the Earth to a height of **700km**.
 ## What is atmospheric pressure?

 Atmospheric pressure is pressure exerted on us by the ***gases of the atmosphere.*** On the Earth, itis **101,325 Pa,** or approximately **100,000 Pa / 100,000 kPa.**